-Collecting food scraps is an easy and important step in reducing our waste and carbon pollution.
-We can all do it!
+Collecting food scraps is an easy, important step in reducing our waste and carbon pollution.
 Even better, the compost generated from the process creates a valuable amendment to nourish our soil.

-Learn more about the impact and importance of collecting your food scraps in our Ask Eartha article.
+Learn more about the impact of collecting your food scraps in our Ask Eartha article.

 How to get started:

-Register for the program and receive a code to access the drop-off food scrap bins at the Frisco or Breckenridge Recycling Center.
+Enroll for the program and receive a code to access the drop-off food scrap bins at the Frisco, Breckenridge and Silverthorne Recycling Center.
 View drop-off locations.
 This code is required to open the bear-proof bins and will change periodically to reduce contamination.
 You will be notified via email regarding code or program updates.
 Questions?
 Call us at 970-668-5703

 Need a compost bucket?

-HC3 will be giving away free buckets to program participants while supplies last.
-Just send us an email request at email@example.com and we will arrange a safe physical-distancing pick up at our office Monday through Friday from 9:00 a.m. to 5:00 p.m.
-The HC3 office is located upstairs at 737 Ten Mile Drive in Frisco.
-Don’t wait, supplies are limited!
+HC3 is giving out free buckets to program participants while supplies last.
+Just send us an email request at email@example.com and we will arrange a safe physical-distancing pick up at our office Monday through Friday from 9 a.m. to 5 p.m.
+The HC3 office is located at 737 Ten Mile Drive in Frisco.
+Buckets are limited.

 Buy Local Compost